John E. Sprizzo: Notable cases

 Sprizzo: And the judge will roll over and let the case go to the jury.
 You people have not been trained the way I have been trained, dealing with judges like Judge Wyatt who threw my conspiracy count out, and other judges like Borelli who made the same kind of sophisticated analysis of conspiracy law.
 Your natural assumption is that we will go in all or nothing because in every case we have gotten away with it.
 I am telling you that in this case you didn't get away with it.
 If you had been a competent prosecutor, which you are not, you would have hedged against the possibility that maybe the judge would disagree with you.
 But it never occurs in the mind of you or anyone in your office that any trial judge will ever disagree with you on the law.
 Therefore, you do what you want in the face of clear admonitions from the court that these were dice you were rolling.
 Let's assume I am wrong; let's assume I am erroneous.
-A competent prosecutor would have hedged against the possibility that the judge might be wrong and decide an issue against the Government, and you put in a separate conspiracy count just to cover that possibility.
+A competent prosecutor would have hedged against the possibility that the judge might be wrong and decided an issue against the Government, and you put in a separate conspiracy count just to cover that possibility.
 If these drug dealers are walking free, it is because you did not hedge against that possibility.
-Don't lay it at my doorstep.
-I think I am right on the law.
+Don't lay it on my doorstep.
+I think I am right about the law.
 But even if I am wrong on the law, if they are walking out of here it is because you people were not competent enough to put in an extra charge in your indictment.
 Sit down.

-In 1995, Sprizzo issued a permanent injunction against two anti-abortion protesters — a retired Roman Catholic auxiliary bishop and a Franciscan friar — who had blocked the entrance to a women's medical clinic in Dobbs Ferry, New York on multiple occasions.
+In 1995, Sprizzo issued a permanent injunction against two anti-abortion protesters — a retired Roman Catholic auxiliary bishop and a Franciscan friar — who had blocked the entrance to a women's medical clinic in Dobbs Ferry, New York, on multiple occasions.
 When the two were arrested in 1996 on similar charges in apparent criminal contempt of the injunction, Sprizzo cleared the men on the basis that they had acted out of religious conviction.
 Sprizzo acquitted the two men as they had been acting on "sincere, genuine, objectively based" religious convictions, in a decision that The New York Times described as having "startled both sides in the abortion debate".

 Death

-Sprizzo died in Manhattan at age 73 on December 16, 2008 of organ failure.
+Sprizzo died in Manhattan at age 73 on December 16, 2008, of organ failure.